 HOW LONG DO I NEED FOR A CONNECTIONS

-The time needed for a connection depends on many factors—such as how far away your connecting gate is—as to whether you arrived on time or not.
+The time needed for a connection depends on many factors, such as how far away your connecting gate is, to whether you arrived on time or not.
 This can, of course, be affected by weather, staffing, or maintenance issues.
 Ultimately, it's impossible to know for sure how much time is needed, so the best advice is to give yourself a cushion between flights.
 To arrive at your destination unstressed and on time, look for connections offering 60 to 90 minutes of buffer time.

 WHAT IS A LEGAL CONNECTION?

 A legal connection is simply one that meets or exceeds the minimum connection time (MCT).
-The minimum connection time is an airport-specific figure that considers the time most people need to get from one flight to another.
+The MCT is an airport-specific figure that considers the time most people need to get from one flight to another.
 The tickets airlines sell meet these thresholds.
 However, fliers who book separate tickets or change carriers can unknowingly fall below these unpublished values.

 While these time windows aren't a guarantee, they often work out successfully.
-When they don't, airlines typically accommodate passengers on the next flight.
-If, however, you are on a self-created itinerary that fell below the minimum connection time, you will likely find yourself solely responsible for purchasing another ticket.
+When they don't, airlines typically accommodate passengers onto the next flight.
+If, however, you are on a self-created itinerary that fell below the MCT, you will likely find yourself solely responsible for purchasing another ticket.